puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_adding_classes_nix.markdown

 > **Prerequisites**: This guide assumes you've already [installed a monolithic Puppet deployment](./guides/install_puppet/pre_install.html), and have installed at least one [*nix agent node](./guides/install_puppet/post_install.html) and the [puppetlabs-apache module](./quick_start_module_install_nix.html).

+> Before starting this walkthrough, you might want to complete the previous exercises in the [introductory quick start guide](./quick_start.html).
+You should still be logged in as root or administrator on your nodes.

 ## Add Apache to the Main Manifest

 1. From the command line of your Puppet master, navigate to the main manifest directory (`cd etc/puppetlabs/code/environments/production/manifests`).